RigacciOrg/ecg-contec/README.md

 ./ecg2pdf 0000053.ECG
 ```

-You can ask for a PNG filei instead, that will rendered at 300 dpi:
+You can ask for a PNG file instead, that will rendered at 300 dpi:

 ```
 ./ecg2pdf --png 0000053.ECG